Alkanes and isomers header image.

 Formula, names and branches

-Hexane as mentioned above has five in the structural isomers; specifically it has five chain isomers.
-Let's have a quick look at the formulae for these isomers.
+Hexane has five structural isomers; specifically it has five chain isomers.
+Let's have a quick look at the condensed formulae for these isomers.

 The image below shows four of the five chain isomers of hexane: